swentzellb/BISC_ES_307_Final/README.md

 # BISC_ES_307_Final

+Final Project for Bisc/ES 307 Ecosystem Ecology

-comparing winter climate data between Hubbard Brook and Harvard Forest
+This project is looking at long-term winter climate data at the Hubbard Brook Experimental Forest